RU09342-F18/lab-0-introduction-to-c-and-git-moranod3/Assignment/README.md

 To actually use the math function after including the header file the user would simply call the function and input the correct order of parameters.
 Which is num1, num2, and then operator.
 The numbers are of type int and the operator is a char.
 An example of how to utilize the function would be:

-            Format: math(int num1, int num2, char operator); //This line would simply return the output of the math function and have no where to store it.
+            Format: math(int num1, int num2, char operator); //This line would simply return the output of the math function and have no where to store it given that the variables are given values.

             printf("%d", math(10,2, '/'));   // This line prints the return or output of the function